Features & Benefits

 3. THE WOODS IN ALL OUR FURNISHINGS ARE SUSTAINABLY GROWN

 The woods we use are sustainably grown and gathered from protected forests in the U.S. – so the materials are also environmentally friendly.
 It is popular these days for companies to advertise that a piece of furniture is eco-friendly, but that doesn’t make it healthy!
 Wood that is coated with toxic chemicals is not friendly to your child’s environment – and formaldehyde, benzene, toluene and other similar chemicals are hardly eco-friendly when they are disposed of and pollute our air and water.

 4. NO TOXIC PAINTS, WAXES OR FINISHES

-The only finishes we permit on any of our furniture is linseed oil – a tree oil that is extracted without use of any chemical solvents—or beeswax.
+The only finishes we permit on any of our furniture are Tung oil – a tree oil that is extracted without use of any chemical solvents—or beeswax.
 No varythanes, polyurethanes, formaldehyde, benzene, toluene, lead-paint or any other toxic chemicals to worry about.

 YOU ROOM IS MORE TOXIC THAN THE STREET OUTSIDE YOUR WINDOW

 EPA Studies have found indoor pollution levels to be up to ten times higher than outdoor pollution even in “the largest and most industrialized cities.”